-- cash payments of the capital component of lease liabilities in the year 2023 amounting to USD 4,199 thousand (USD 3,897 thousand in the year, 2022) as part of financing activities (lease repayment), - cash interest payments on leases in the year 2023 amounting to USD 288 thousand (USD 288 thousand in the year 2022) as part of financing activities (interest paid), - leases of low-value assets and short-term leases not included in the measurement of lease liabilities in the year 2023 amounting to USD 188 thousand (USD 492 thousand in the year 2022) - as part of operating activities.
+- cash payments of the capital component of lease liabilities in the year 2024 amounting to USD 4,019 thousand (USD 4,199 thousand in the year 2023) as part of financing activities (lease repayment), - cash interest payments on leases in the year 2024 amounting to USD 236 thousand (USD 288 thousand in the year 2023) as part of financing activities (interest paid).

-The Group had total cash outflows due to leases of USD 4,675 thousand in the year 2023 and USD 4,677 thousand in the year 2022.
+The Group had total cash outflows due to leases, including short term leases, of USD 4,445 thousand in the year 2024 and USD 4,675 thousand in the year 2023.

-The table below presents the amounts of income, costs, gains and losses resulting from leases which are recognized in the consolidated statement of comprehensive income for year 2023 and 2022:
+The table below presents the amounts of income, costs, gains and losses resulting from leases which are recognized in the consolidated statement of comprehensive income for year 2024 and 2023:

-Year ended December 31, 2023 Year ended December 31, 2022 Depreciation expense of right-of-use assets 3,485 4,034 Interest expense on lease liabilities 288 288 Foreign exchange differences (383) 218 Total amount recognized within the profit 3,390 4,540
+Year ended December 31, 2024 Year ended December 31, 2023 Depreciation expense of right-of-use assets 2,892 3,485 Interest expense on lease liabilities 236 288 Foreign exchange differences (63) (383) Total amount recognized in the consolidated statement of comprehensive income 3,065 3,390

-As of December 31, 2023, the Group held three agreements classified as operating leases, either due to the short-term nature of the agreements or their respective values.
-The amount of future contractual payments under operating subleases is USD 103 thousand as of December 31, 2023.
+As of December 31, 2024, the Group held three agreements expensed to profit and loss statement, either due to the short-term nature of the agreements or their respective values amounting to USD 190 thousand in the year 2024 (USD 188 thousand in the year 2023) presented as part of operating activities in consolidated statements of cash flows.